-As demonstrated in Figure 4-21 and Figure 4-23, the MOVES PM emission rates developed from the MY 2004 and later PFI vehicles are significantly lower than those developed for MY 2003 PFI vehicles from the studies and analysis discussed in Section 4.1.
-There are several differences in the vehicle samples, measurement methods, and data analysis methods that are likely contributing to the difference in PM emission rates as described below:
+As illustrated in Figure 4-33 and shown more clearly in Figure 4-34 the MOVES PM emission rates for MY 2004 and later vehicles described in Section 4.2 are significantly lower than those originally developed for MY 2003 vehicles as discussed in Section 4.1.
+There are several differences in the vehicle samples, measurement methods, and data analysis methods that are likely contributing to this difference in PM emission rates as described below:

-• Vehicle samples: The most recent studies (KCVES, MSAT, and Li et al., 200667) included in the pre-2004 emission rates included MY vehicles between 2002-2005.
-The

-- studies used in the MY 2004 and later emission rate update included later model year vehicles between (2007 and 2014).
+- Vehicle samples: The most recent studies (KCVES, MSAT, and Li et al., 200669) considered for the pre-2004 emission rates included MY vehicles between 2002-2005.
+The studies used in the MY 2004 and later emission rate update included later model year vehicles between (2007 and 2014).
 The decrease in PM emissions could be partially attributed to lower PM emission rates from the newer technology vehicles. - Measurement methods: Particulate matter emissions measurements were not conducted with consistent methods across the studies.
 Uncorrected sampling artifacts could be the cause of the large differences between the pre-2004 and the 2004+ PM emission rates.
 As documented in Appendix A of this report, we corrected for a sampling issue in the KCVES that would have caused the PM emission rates to be significantly overestimated.
 Additionally, several years had passed from the last study used in to derive the pre-2004 rates (2006) and the earlier study conducted for the MY 2004+ rates (2013).
 In this time there were significant improvements in particulate sampling methods, including filter handling and filter weighing techniques.
 These differences in particulate matter sampling methods could be the cause for much of the differences observed between the pre-2004 and the 2004+ model year rates. - Data analysis methods: Different data analysis methods were used to estimate the zero-mile emission rates for the two model year ranges.
 For example, we fit an exponential curve to age 0-3 vehicles from 15 different studies (including both FTP and LA-92 cycles) by model year to estimate the pre-2004 zero-mile emission rates.
-For the MY 2004+ rate update, we assumed that the measured vehicles did not include deterioration and simply averaged all the measured data according to sample size to represent the zero-mile emission rates.
+For the MY 2004+ rate update, we assumed that the measured vehicles had not experienced deterioration and simply averaged all the measured data according to sample size to represent the zero-mile emission rates.
 In addition, we accounted for differences in the MOVES operating modes between the LA-92 and FTP cycle for the recent update.
 These different data analysis methods could contribute to the observed differences.

-In general, we have higher confidence in the more recent PM emission rates because they are based on more recent studies and updated sampling procedures.
+We have confidence in the more recent PM emission rates because they are based on more recent studies and updated sampling procedures.
 Additionally, the data analysis methods for the most recent rates are more straightforward than the analysis conducted for the pre-2004 MY rates.
 Despite our higher confidence in the more recent PM rates, we have decided to leave the pre-2004 MY PM rates unchanged in MOVES3 for at least these three reasons:

-- Some of the differences in the pre-2004 and 2004+ emission rates may be due to the actual differences in engine and aftertreatment differences in MY vehicles - In a calendar year 2018 MOVES run using a draft version of MOVES, the pre-2004 model year vehicles contribute just over 50% of PM{2.5} emissions^j from all light-duty vehicles (regulatory class LDV and LDT).
-In current and future years, the contribution of these older model year vehicles to the overall inventory will decrease, and no longer be the majority of emissions from light-duty vehicles. - Revisiting the pre-2004 model years emission rates would be a substantial effort.
-As documented in this report, the pre-2004 were based on an analysis of many different studies which measured PM emissions.
-The analysis of these different studies provided data to estimate light-duty deterioration, which continues to serve the basis of the modal VSP-trends, EC/PM ratios for PFI vehicles, and the deterioration of light-duty PM deterioration for all model year vehicles.
-Additional scientific evidence is likely needed for us to revisiting the emission rates of these older model year vehicles, which continue to be used as a basis for the emission rates for the 2004+ model year emission rates.
+- Some of the differences in the pre-2004 and 2004+ emission rates may be due to the actual differences in engine and aftertreatment differences in MY vehicles - In a calendar year 2018 MOVES run using a draft version of MOVES3, the pre-2004 model year vehicles contribute just over 50% of PM{2.5} emissions^k from all light-duty vehicles (regulatory class LDV and LDT).
+In current and future years, the contribution of

-^j From a draft MOVES run conducted at national aggregation, using January and July to represent the entire year, pre-2004 model years contributed 51.5% of PM2.5 exhaust emissions from regulatory class LDV and LDT vehicles.
+^k From a draft MOVES run conducted at national aggregation, using January and July to represent the entire year, pre-2004 model years contributed 51.5% of PM2.5 exhaust emissions from regulatory class LDV and LDT vehicles.